neurodata/ndontology/README.md

 # ndaraontology
-Manage/query/update a MongoDB that contains the Allen Research Atlas Ontology
+Manage/query/update a MongoDB in Docker that contains the
+* Allen Research Atlas Ontology
+* Waxholm Rat Atlas.

 These tools run in python 3.5+, require a mongo database to talk to.
 You need to install a late version of mongo clients (3.4.9).